lavaeater/turbo-rocket-ultra/README.md

 What I also decided was that I shouldn't overstretch.
 All my games are always super-ambitious, and super-not-ever-done.
 So, this time, I am going to **stay** on a particular feature / function until it is done and not deal with stuff that aren't relevant right now, at all.
 So, in the beginning, there will be no procedural map generation or sprite / texture loading or anything like that.
 I started with the ship, the thrust and control and then some shooting, making sure each and everyone of those things are 100% done to the current requirements before moving on to the next thing I want to have.

+## Current Goal

+Make a driveable car.

+## Friday, 1st of January 2021

+A new year, a new dawn.
+Nauseous.

+So, instead of focusing on the joining of car and player (which I have already succeeded with), I will now experiment with car steering.
+Seeing as this is nothing but an experiment in general where the focus is mechanics etc, I can do this.
+The end goal is the same as stated below, and I will now introduce a "current goal"-heading above that will be updated with the notes I make per day.
+In the future I might break this document up in parts or yadadayada, who cares.

+So, current goal is "make a car".
+This will be a challenge for sure, but we want skidding and chaotic steering, so I will focus on that for a minute.

 ## Latest, Tuesday 29th of December

 ### Goal